Last Words (How I Met Your Mother): Ratings

+In the United States, "Last Words" was watched by 10.51 million viewers during its original broadcast on January 17, 2011, making it the highest rated episode of the season.
+It marked an increase in viewership from the previous episode, "Bad News", which drew in 10.15 million viewers, the season's second highest ratings.

-Critical response
+Critical reception

 Reviews for the episode were highly positive.

 Donna Bowman of The A.V.
-Club gave the episode an A, noting it "[u]npretentious, unobtrusive, funny, balanced, and shot through with genuine feeling and unexpected grace".
+Club gave the episode an A, noting it "unpretentious, unobtrusive, funny, balanced, and shot through with genuine feeling and unexpected grace".

 Robert Canning of IGN gave the episode a rating of 8.5 out of 10.
 He said the episode built up on Bad News' momentum and had more roles in store for the rest of the main characters, but criticized Barney and Ted's efforts to lighten up Marshall as weak and worse during a funeral.

 DeAnn Welker of Television Without Pity graded the episode at A.

 Henry Hanks of CNN.com's Marquee Blog compared the episode's impact to that of The Mary Tyler Moore Show episode "Chuckles Bites the Dust" and the first episode of NewsRadio after Phil Hartman's death in 1998.